microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-00.md

 - Make sure the Admin password adheres to the Azure password policy
 - Make sure you are logged into the correct subscription and you have the at least contributors role access.
 - Make sure you have the compute capacity in the region you are deploying to and request an increase to the limit if needed.
-- Make sure you are using a region that supports the public preview for Azure Monitor for VMs